debitCrossBlockchain/bumo2.0/src/daemon/README.md

 # daemon

 ## Introduction
 Daemon.
-It is used to monitor whether the target program is running under Linux.
+It is used to monitor whether the target program is running in Linux.
 When the target program exits abnormally, the daemon starts the target program.

 ## Module Structure
 Process name | Implementation file | Function